 of color can be blended, highlighted or accented with other colors.

 a.
-Pour the resist into the dispenser bottle, replace the plastic insert and screw
+Pour the resist into the dispenser bottle, replace the plastic insert and screw on the metal tip.

 c.
 Hold the resist bottle like a pencil.
 Gently squeeze the bottle until the resist begins to flow.
 It is a good idea to practice on a separate piece of silk or paper until you get the feeling of drawing smooth, flowing, continuous lines.

 d.
 Begin drawing your pattern.
 Move steadily, but not so quickly that you leave gaps in your lines.
 All lines must be connected or the dye will bleed through the gaps in the resist line.

+e.
+Once you've completed the design, carefully examine the lines.
+Make sure the resist has penetrated through to the back.
+Go back and fill in any gaps.
 Let the resist dry completely, usually 30 minutes.
 Use a hair dryer to speed drying time.

-- Mix and apply the dye.
+Mix and apply the dye.
 Use Dye-na-Flow or Silk Colors.

 a.
 Use straight from bottle or use an ice cube tray to mix colors.